SuavecitoInc/netsuite-suitescript-2.x/docs/ASSEMBLY_ITEM_NOTIFICATIONS.md

 > Assembly Item Low Stock Notifications are triggered when an assembly build item's inventory falls below the min value set.

+The Assembly Notification script(s) (map/reduce) are set to run every 30 min, everyday.

 Requirements:

 - `MW Assembly Notification Min Qty` and `Townsend Assembly Notification Min Qty` must contain a numeric value.
 This value will be used as the minimum quantity.
 When the item's inventory available quantity drops below the min quantity the item will be added to a list and sent out as a notification.